randommm/rabbitmq-website/site/oauth2-examples-multiresource.md

 All the examples demonstrated by this tutorial, except for this use case, configure a single **resource_server_id** and therefore a single **OAuth 2.0 server**.

-However, you could encounter scenarios where some management users and/or applications are registered in different OAuth2 servers or they could be registered on the same OAuth2 server however they could refer to RabbitMQ with different audience values.
-When this happens, you have to declare as many OAuth2 resources as audiences and/or Authorization servers.
+You could encounter scenarios where some management users and/or applications are registered in different OAuth2 servers or they could be registered on the same OAuth2 server however they could refer to RabbitMQ with different audience values.
+When this happens, you have to declare as many OAuth2 resources as audiences and/or authorization servers.

-The following section demonstrates an scenario where users are declared in **Keycloak** however they refer to RabbitMQ with two distinct **audience**, one `rabbit_prod` and the other `rabbit_dev`.
+The following section demonstrates a scenario where users are declared in **Keycloak** however they refer to RabbitMQ with two distinct **audience**, one `rabbit_prod` and the other `rabbit_dev`.

 ## AMQP clients and management users registered in same OAuth 2.0 server but with different audience